-Any breach or security failure of our information technology systems could materially adversely affect our business, financial condition, results of operations, and reputation.
+Any security breach or disruption to our information technology systems could materially adversely affect our business, financial condition, results of operations, and reputation.

 We rely on proprietary and third-party information technology systems to process, transmit and store information and to manage or support our business processes.
 We store and maintain confidential financial and business information regarding us and persons with whom we do business on our information technology systems.
 We also collect and hold personally identifiable information of our employees in connection with their employment.
-In addition, we engage third-party service providers that may collect and hold personally identifiable information of our employees in connection of or employees in connection with their employment.
 In addition, we engage third-party service providers that may collect and hold personally identifiable information of our employees in connection with providing business services to us, including web hosting, accounting, payroll and benefit services.
 The protection of the information technology systems on which we rely is critically important to us.
 We take steps, and generally require third-party service providers to take steps, to protect the security of the information maintained in our and our service providers' information technology systems, including the use of systems, software, tools, and monitoring to provide security for processing, transmitting, and storing of the information.
-However, we face risks associated with breaches or security failures of the information technology systems on which we rely, which could result from, among other incidents, cyber-attacks or cyber-intrusions over the internet, malware, computer viruses, or employee error or misconduct.
-This risk of a data breach or security failure, particularly through cyber-attacks or cyber-intrusion, has generally increased due to the rise in new technologies and the increased sophistication and activities of the perpetrators of attempted attacks and intrusions.
+Despite our security measures and business continuity plans, we face risks associated with security breaches or disruptions to the information technology systems on which we rely, which could result from, among other incidents, attacks by hackers, computer viruses, malware (including "ransomware"), phishing attacks or breaches due to errors or malfeasance by employees, contractors and others who have access to these systems.
+Our third-party service providers could also be the source of a cybersecurity attack on, or breach of, our information technology systems.
+Techniques used in cybersecurity attacks to obtain unauthorized access, disable or sabotage information technology systems change frequently, as data breaches and other cybersecurity events have become increasingly commonplace, including as a result of the intensification of state-sponsored cybersecurity attacks during periods of geopolitical